chaotic-braindead/ffwpu_backend/members/README.md

 To delete a specific member, perform a **DELETE** request to api/member/<member_id>

-### Response: This returns the deleted member object, if deletion is successful.
+### Response: This endpoint returns the deleted member object, if deletion is successful.